Empowering Memory: Prioritising Women’s Cognitive Health

 Menopause effects on cognitive health are also subject to ongoing research efforts.

-Hormonal changes during menopause can lead to such as hot flashes and mood swings which may interfere with daily activities including work productivity or social interactions thus indirectly affecting overall well-being.
+Hormonal changes during menopause can lead to symptoms such as hot flashes and mood swings which may interfere with daily activities including work productivity or social interactions thus indirectly affecting overall well-being.

 Some studies have suggested that oestrogen hormone therapy could help improve memory performance after menopause; however, further research is needed before any definitive recommendations can be made about its effectiveness or safety profile.